ska-sa/aiokatcp/doc/server/tutorial.rst

 can be changed by passing `auto_strategy` and `auto_strategy_parameters` when constructing the sensor.

-Aggregate Sensors
+Aggregate sensors
 -----------------
-To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, the :class:`.AggregateSensor` class allows the user to implement this.
-The user should subclass :class:`.AggregateSensor`, and implement :func:`.~AggregateSensor.update_aggregate` in order to define the logic which will be used.
+To provide a sensor which has its reading derived from that of a set of other sensors, such as a total, average or general "device status" sensor, subclass :class:`.AggregateSensor`, and implement :func:`.~AggregateSensor.update_aggregate` to compute the sensor reading from changes in sensor values.

 For example: